Tobacco Treatment Guide: For Patients and Their Families

 Set a quit date

-If you’re not ready to set a quit date right now, that’s okay.
-Some people quit by slowly cutting down on how much they smoke daily.
-Review your reasons for quitting and use the steps in this guide to help you cut down and feel more confident in setting a quit date later.
+• If you’re not ready to set a quit date right now, that’s okay.
+Some people quit by slowly cutting down on how much they smoke each day.
+Review your reasons for quitting and use the steps in this guide.
+This can help you cut down and feel more confident in setting a quit date later.

 Tell your friends, family, and coworkers about your plans to quit

 • If they smoke, ask them to try to quit with you.
 You’ll be able to support each other as you try to quit together.
-If they aren’t ready to quit, ask them not to smoke around you or your home, and keep cigarettes out of your sight.
+If they aren’t ready to quit, ask them not to smoke around you or your home.
+Ask them to also keep cigarettes out of your sight.
 Tell them this is the best way to help you.

 • When you feel like smoking, ask them to help you focus on your reasons for quitting.

-• Ask them to focus on what you’ve accomplished, not your setbacks.
-They should celebrate your successes, no matter how small they may seem.
+• Ask them to focus on what you’ve achieved, not your setbacks.
+Celebrate your successes, no matter how small they may seem.
 Every step toward quitting is a step in the right direction.

-• Practice relaxing together using deep breathing, walking, or listening to music you like.
+• Practice relaxing together.
+Do deep breathing, walk, or listen to music you like.

 • Ask them to help you plan how you will deal with your urges to smoke.